President Trump, First Lady Melania Commemorate National Day of Prayer in Rose Garden Ceremony

 The National Day of Prayer was created in 1952 by a joint resolution of Congress and signed into law by President Harry S. Truman.
 In 1988, the law was unanimously amended by both the House and the Senate and signed into law by President Ronald Reagan on Thursday, May 5, 1988, designating the first Thursday of May as a day of national prayer.
 Every president since 1952 has signed a National Day of Prayer proclamation.

-Mrs. Trump sent out a special prayer request on social media Thursday morning.
+Mrs. Trump sent out a special prayer request on social media earlier Thursday.

 "As Americans of all faith turn to prayer, this #NationalDayofPrayer reminds us of the grace of God & the importance of faith, family & loved ones in our daily lives," she wrote.